Skip to main content

 A password manager is an app that:

 • Fills usernames and passwords into sites and apps so you don't have to type or remember each one.
-Browser extensions and mobile apps integrate with login forms and apps.
+Browser extensions and mobile apps integrate with login forms and apps, saving time and reducing the chance of phishing—because the manager only fills credentials on the correct domain.

 • Generates strong passwords when you create or change a password.
 Many managers have a built-in generator; you can also use a separate generator (like ours) and paste the result into the manager when saving.

 Pick one that works on all your devices (phone, laptop, browser), uses strong encryption, and has a reputation for security.
 Many offer a free tier that's enough for personal use.
-Use a strong, unique master password—ideally generated and stored somewhere safe (e.g. written down and stored in a secure place, or memorised if you're confident)—and turn on two-factor authentication for the manager account if it's offered.
+Use a strong, unique master password—ideally generated and stored somewhere safe (e.g. written down and stored in a secure location, or memorised if you're confident)—and turn on two-factor authentication for the manager account if it's offered.
+Consider whether you want cloud sync (convenient but requires trust in the provider) or a local vault (more control but you manage backups).
+Read reviews and check whether the manager has been independently audited.
+Popular options include open-source managers that let you verify the code yourself.

 Practical Steps

 3. Save the new password in your manager when you set or change it.
-That way you don't lose it and the manager can fill it next time.
+That way you don't lose it and the manager can fill it next time you log in to that site.

 4. Turn on two-factor authentication (2FA) where possible for email, banking, and other critical accounts.
-2FA adds a second check (e.g. app or SMS) so that even if a password is leaked, an attacker still can't log in without the second factor.
+2FA adds a second check (e.g. authenticator app or hardware key) so that even if a password is leaked, an attacker still can't log in without the second factor.
+Prefer app-based 2FA over SMS when available, as SMS can be intercepted.

 Related tools